 - 5.1.
 The Council's investment policy has regard to the statutory Guidance on Local Government Investments and TM Code.
 The Council's investment priorities are security first, liquidity second, then yield. - 5.2.
 Investment instruments identified for use in the financial year are listed below under the 'Specified' and 'Non-Specified' Investments categories.
 Counterparty limits will be as set through the Council's Treasury Management Practices Schedules and are detailed at Annex A. - 5.3.
 As part of its diversification of investments, the Council has invested some of its core funds (ie: funds not immediately required for cashflow reasons) in longer-term investment property instruments.
 These are in the form of individual assets directly owned by the council.
 Although the Council has no current investments or plans to invest in pooled property funds, these are an option that could be considered in the future.
-All property investments are controlled through the Property Investment Board (PIB) and each investment is subject to its own business case and appraisal before a decision to invest is taken and before any Council funds are committed.

-5.4.
-During 2020/21 the Council has made a small Money Market Fund investment with Royal London Asset Management to diversify placement of some longer term cash.
+All property investments are controlled through the Property Investment Board (PIB) and each investment is subject to its own business case and appraisal before a decision to invest is taken and before any Council funds are committed. - 5.4.
+During 2020/21 the Council made a small Money Market Fund investment with Royal London Asset Management to diversify placement of some longer term cash.
+It is intended to continue to make use of this fund during 2023/24 while cash balances permit.